Home » Construction outlook: poll of industry professionals

 Construction outlook: poll of industry professionals

 Materials cost inflation has been moderating since peaking in 2022 and annual growth in the BCIS Materials Cost Index was in negative territory between 3Q2023 and 2Q2024.
-Provisional figures for 4Q2024 show 0.8% annual growth in the index.
-Despite the overall cooling in the past 18 months, specific materials, particularly those related to mechanical and electrical (M&E) works, continue to see faster price hikes, especially in high-demand areas like data centre construction.
+Forecast figures for 1Q2025 show 0.8% annual growth in the index.

-Labour costs continue to be the major driver of project expenses, and though annual growth in the BCIS Labour Cost Index is forecast to slow in the first quarter of 2025, increases to employers National Insurance contributions and the National Living Wage will have an impact from April.
-We’re forecasting labour costs to increase overall by 19% between 4Q2024 and 4Q2029.
+Labour costs continue to be the major driver of project expenses, and though annual growth in the BCIS Labour Cost Index is forecast to slow in the first quarter of 2025, increases to employers National Insurance contributions and the National Living Wage will have an impact this month.
+We’re forecasting labour costs to increase overall by 18% by 1Q2030.

-According to the poll, 75% of construction professionals expected labour costs to rise in the next 12 months, while 15% believed costs will stay the same.
-Only 2% predicted a decrease, while 7% were unsure.
+According to our poll, 76% of construction professionals expected labour costs to rise in the next 12 months, while 13% believed costs will stay the same.
+Only 2% predicted a decrease, while 9% were unsure.

 You can access the poll results here.